A Travel Price Comparison for Families, Couples, and Backpackers Seoul vs. Berlin for Attractions, Food, Nightlife, and Music

 Berlin

-Seoul is very popular with students.
+Seoul is a great city to visit as a student.
 Many international students head to Seoul National University, which has an excellent academic reputation.
 The city is also fun and energetic, so everyone will be entertained.

 Seoul